 Sursiendo

-Conducting participatory research to uncover the digital security needs of activists and human rights defenders in Chiapas, Mexico, as well as the broader context of surveillance and other digital threats to human rights in the state.
-Sursiendo supports at-risk users in a region with a history of violent repression of social movements and indigenous communities.
+Conducting participatory research to uncover the digital security needs of activists and human rights defenders in Chiapas, Mexico, as well as the broader context of surveillance and other digital threats to human rights and the state.

 7amleh